State regulators approve Medinah Temple landlord of proposed temporary Chicago casino

 Bally’s officials have said in public meetings that they initially wanted to build their temporary casino near the permanent location at the site of the Chicago Tribune printing plant.
 But sources have said Lightfoot instead encouraged Bally’s to use the Medinah Temple site.

-Lightfoot’s office has maintained they had “no involvement” in the Medinah site selection.
-They’ve also backed Bally’s traffic and public safety plans while touting the $40 million upfront payment the company made to the city after receiving City Council approval.
+Lightfoot’s office has said it had “no involvement” in the Medinah site selection.
+The mayor’s office also backed Bally’s traffic and public safety plans while touting the $40 million upfront payment the company made to the city after receiving City Council approval.